Outlet Repair & Installation Calgary

 If you’re experiencing an electrical shock, spark, or other electrical issues when you plug something into your outlet, it’s likely in need of repair.
 Considering how often you plug and unplug appliances or other electronic devices every day, it’s no surprise that the outlets and switches will eventually wear out.

 The outlets in your home are components of your electrical system that you’re in contact with on a daily basis, and it’s important to ensure they’re in good working condition.
 Another factor to consider is whether you have copper wiring or aluminum wiring.
 Copper wiring has a much higher tensile strength than aluminum wiring, which means it’s less likely to break down over time.

-Sun Electrical provides a wide range of electrical services in Calgary, AB and surrounding areas.
-Our experienced electricians will get to you in a timely manner and be able to determine if you have an electrical outlet in need of repair or replacement.
+Sun Electrical provides a wide range of aluminum wiring services in Calgary, AB and surrounding areas.
+Our experienced electricians in Airdrie and Calgary will get to you in a timely manner and be able to determine if you have an electrical outlet in need of repair or replacement.

 Sun Electrical provides outlet repair and installation and service in Calgary, AB, and surrounding areas.

 How long an electrical outlet will last will vary depending on the frequency of use for any particular outlet.
 The more you plug and unplug devices into one particular outlet, the faster it will wear down.
 Even if your old outlets are still working, you need to consider if they’re outdated in terms of electrical capacity or safety features, such as surge protection.

 Standard outlets that are used frequently will last up to 15 years (but may fail as soon as 5 years).
 If they’re rarely used, they could potentially last up to 30 years.
 GFCI outlets (ground fault circuit interrupters) can last 15-25 years, but they should still be regularly tested for complete safety.